yoursunny/HomeCamSpark/README.md

 ## Setup

 1. Download CiscoSpark on your mobile device, sign in with your personal account
-2. Install dependencies on Ubuntu 14.04: `apt-get install php5-cli motion`
+2. Install dependencies on Ubuntu 14.04: `apt-get install php5-cli motion festival`
 3. Sign in to <https://web.ciscospark.com> with a separate camera account
 4. Create a room with your personal account, and send an arbitrary message
 5. Log in to <https://developer.ciscospark.com>, copy access token, and paste in `accesstoken.txt`